Last Rites

 Engine speed is quite good and runs fluidly in DosBox.
 Using sprites for enemies falls apart when looking down on them from a higher elevation, but does allow for large groups on screen at once.
 I saw groups of around 30 max, which when crammed into a hallway was more than enough.
 Mouselook is also fully supported (called a “Virtual Head” setting here) and activated with the F4 key.
 You can invert the Y-axis with F5.

 Befitting of the genre, Last Rites is gory – real gory.
 Weapons blow apart every zombie type in splashes of blood.
 One kind of zombie even has a chance to have his legs keep walking after you after getting blasted, with nothing but a flopping spine on top.
 Squadmates, or the occasional evil human mercenaries, fall in a disgusting pile of vitae that still twitch as you walk by.
 You can even see the head trying to speak – ewwww.
-You’ll even see fingers, or maggots, or some kind of bits come off certain zombie corpses and crawl around.
+You’ll further see fingers, or maggots, or some kind of bits come off certain zombie corpses and crawl around.
 They serve no purpose (and don’t attack you), but offer some extra unpleasantness.
 In short, not at all one for the kids.

 The worst part, hands down, is the lack of an automap.
 True, your squadmates are kind of useless, and there were a few “Oh Christ, more zombies?” moments after I was particularly tired of the current level, but stumbling around without any kind of map is easily the worst.
 Levels where you are supposed to find three items (supply crates, insect hives, etc) are particularly mind-numbing, and the scanner won’t point them out to you at long range.